 Sorry, no. We may read any story for escapism, but we must disable our inner critic if we’re to pretend it’s apolitical.

-Before I’m accused of unfairly needling a genre outside my own, I refer you to Jackie C. Horne’s excellent discussion of the romance genre and politics following the 2016 Presidential election.28 Truly, we are capable of ignoring personal-political themes in any writing only when they are so familiar to us as to be invisible.
+Before I’m accused of unfairly needling a genre outside my own, I refer you to Jackie C. Horne’s excellent discussion of the romance genre and politics following the 2016 Presidential election.33 Truly, we are capable of ignoring personal-political themes in any writing only when they are so familiar to us as to be invisible.

 What about whodunits and mysteries?

 Notice the preponderance of youthful, well-to-do, attractive, white women-as-victims in twentieth- and twenty-first-century thrillers?
 The detectives leap to help them or to uncover their murderers, no matter the costs.
 But black women, old women, disfigured women, cat ladies?
+The detectives rarely put in overtime for them.

 —Young, beautiful, white women are simply too valuable a commodity, and psycho-killers can’t be allowed to run about, willy-nilly, murdering them.
 Everyone else, though?
 Well, we’ll get to those murders if we have the time—

 The point here is this: Writers often reinforce society’s existing narratives, even when they enjoy more license than most to alter the narrative.
-“Ils doivent envisager qu’une grande responsabilité est la suite inséparable d’un grand pouvoir.”—They must consider that great responsibility follows inseparably from great power.32
+“Ils doivent envisager qu’une grande responsabilité est la suite inséparable d’un grand pouvoir.”—They must consider that great responsibility follows inseparably from great power.38

 In mainstream fiction, politics abound.
-Toward the end of his life, Michael Crichton became overtly rightwing, but political themes run throughout his many novels, including the early works, the ones before he started writing “message fiction.”
-Stephen King, these days vocally leftwing, infused even his early books with underlying personal-political messages—all to excellent effect.
+Toward the end of his life, Michael Crichton became overtly rightwing, but political themes run throughout his many novels, including the early works, the ones before he started writing “message fiction.”39 Stephen King, these days vocally leftwing, infused even his early books with underlying personal-political messages—all to excellent effect.
 J.K.
 Rowling, Danielle Steele, Jackie Collins, Dean Koontz, Paulo Coelho, James Patterson, C.S.
 Lewis, Clive Cussler, Anne Rice, Ian Fleming, or Tom Clancy—each has written through a lens which reinforced or challenged existing power structures, and each text may be reinterpreted today around personal-political themes.
 Each author also still counts among the best-selling of all time.

 Despite this, in fiction writing—literary and genre, if indeed these are separate pursuits—the word political often draws disdain, as if entertainment must necessarily be apolitical.
 As if it can be.
 If our grocery lists can’t avoid the political, what hope does our fiction have?